 Despite these achievements, overall progress in tackling global illiteracy has been far too slow.
 Much more needs to be done.

 Basic literacy skills are imperative to conquering poverty and improving the standard of living for millions around the globe.
 Each extra year of schooling a child completes will dramatically increase their earnings later in life.

 Education is essential to improving health, halting the spread of HIV/AIDs, enabling families to better cope with illness and improving the life expectancy of the world’s poorest.

-In most countries women and girls are the last to get the opportunity to learn.
+In many countries women and girls are the last to get the opportunity to learn.
 It is appalling that we allow this to occur in this day and age.
 If we are serious about combating global illiteracy we must address the gender inequality in global education.

-Educating women and girls is widely acknowledged as the most influential and effective way to combat global poverty.
+Educating women and girls is acknowledged as the most influential and effective way to combat global poverty.
 Females who finish secondary school earn more money, have smaller, healthier families, and are more likely to educate their own children.
 This can break the cycle of illiteracy in one generation.

 © World Literacy Foundation ABN: 339 4035 4008.
 All rights reserved.
 Incorporated Association No. A0055790R